Love Island 2020 music – all the songs featured on the winter series soundtrack

 - Bug Powder Mud – The Prodigy

-- Summer time Luv – Whethan & The Knocks feat.
+- Summer season Luv – Whethan & The Knocks feat.
 Crystal Fighters

 - Magnets – Sam Feldt feat.
 Sophie Simmons